-FOR

-Approve an amendment to the 2014 3 Equity Incentive Plan to increase the number of shares of the Company's authorized common stock for issuance under the 2014 Plan from 4,000,000 shares to 9,000,000 shares.

-Approve the conversion provisions of our Series B Preferred and the issuance of the shares of Common Stock issuable upon the conversion of our Series B Preferred below.)

-Ratify the appointment of Marcum, LLP as our independent registered public accounting firm for the year ending December 31, 2016.
+FOR AGAINST ABSTAIN Approve an amendment to the 2014 Equity Incentive Plan to increase the number of shares of the Company's authorized common stock for issuance under the 2014 Plan from 4,000,000 shares to 9,000,000 shares.
+FOR AGAINST ABSTAIN 4.
+Approve the conversion provisions of our Series B Preferred and the issuance of the shares of Common Stock issuable upon the conversion of our Series B Preferred FOR ABSTAIN Ratify the appointment of Marcum, LLP as our independent registered public accounting firm for the year ending December below.)

-(Instruction: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the numbers(s) of the nominee(s) on the line Х
+(Instruction: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the numbers(s) of the nominee(s) on the line